Skip to main content

 8/5/2024 2:03:23 PM: Response Received :-{"CommuniqueType":"CreateResponse","Header":{"MessageBodyType":"MultipleLinkHealthValuesResult","StatusCode":"201 Created","Url":"/reportgenerator"},"Body":{"LinkHealthReportParameters":{"ReportType":"LinkHealthReport","Links":[{"href":"/link/791"}]},"LinkHealthValues":[{"Link":{"href":"/link/791","LinkType":"QS"},"QSLinkHealth":{"NoiseError":0,"OverrunError":0,"FramingError":0}}]}}

-• The last line is the most important, as it will show you your NoiseError count, along with the other errors that are usually present with Noise.
+The last line is the most important, as it displays the NoiseError count, along with other errors that are usually present with Noise.

 How to Determine the Source of the Link Noise

-Link noise can be tedious to track down, as the system cannot pinpoint the source of the noise, but there are some steps that can be done to make it easier to track down.
+Link noise can be tedious to track down, as the system cannot pinpoint the source of the noise.
+However, some steps can be taken to make it easier to track down.

 A few things to note beforehand:

 • Link noise is cumulative.
-This means it will usually never lower unless the processor or link restart.
+This means it will usually never lower unless the processor or link is restarted.

-• Having Link Noise that does not change is fairly normal for all systems
+• Having Link Noise that does not change is fairly normal for all systems.
+Increasing Link Noise is not normal.

 • If Keypads are connected to a link with no other devices on the system to control (such as dimmers or Din-Rail Modules), there should almost always be 0 Link noise.